cloudflare/workers-rs/README.md

 # Releasing

 1. [Trigger](https://github.com/cloudflare/workers-rs/actions/workflows/create-release-pr.yml) a workflow to create a release PR.
-1. Review version changes and release notes.
+1. Review version changes and merge PR.
-1. Merge PR.
+1. A draft GitHub release will be created.
+Author release notes and publish when ready.

-A GitHub release will be created and crates (`worker-sys`, `worker-macros`, `worker`) will be published automatically.
+1. Crates (`worker-sys`, `worker-macros`, `worker`) will be published automatically.

 # Contributing